owenjonesuob/neural-nets-for-classification/README.md

-# MA30128: Project

-Neural networks yay!
+# Neural Networks for Classification

+#### Spring 2019

+More information to be provided shortly.